 But before going to the top special needs schools, we feel it’s important to define what is special needs education exactly and discuss the importance of special education.

 What is special needs education?

-Special needs education is the educational methods and facilities specially designed to attend students with special educational needs (SEN), that is – students with difficulties and disabilities that make it harder for them to absorb information and learn from it.
+Special needs education can be defined as the set of educational methods and facilities specially designed to attend students with special educational needs (SEN), that is – students with difficulties and disabilities that make it harder for them to absorb information and learn from it.

 The importance of special education